cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 1. If text or byte strings are emitted, they MUST use definite-length encoding (never indefinite-length).

-### Basic Serialization Decoders {#bsd}
+### Decoders and Basic Serialization {#bsd}

-The Basic Serialization Decoder requirements are identical to the Preferred Serialization Decoder requirements.
+There are no special requirements that CBOR decoders need to meet to be what could be called a "Basic Serialization Decoder".

+Partial decoder implementations that want to accept at least Basic Serialization need to pay attention to the requirements for partial decoder implementations that accept Preferred Serialization, with the following relaxations from the items {{<arraymap-indef}} and {{<string-indef}} of {{psd}}:

+1. If arrays or maps are supported, definite-length arrays or maps MUST be accepted.

+1. If text or byte strings are supported, definite-length text or byte strings MUST be accepted.

 ## CDE

 ### CDE Encoders

-1. CDE encoders MUST only emit CBOR fulfilling the basic serialization rules ({{bse}}).
+1. CDE encoders MUST only emit CBOR that fulfills the basic serialization rules ({{bse}}).

 1. CDE encoders MUST sort maps by the CBOR representation of the map